johnbintz/jasmine-headless-webkit/index.md

 #### Sprockets support

 Nearly all of Sprockets is accessible to your test suite when using `jasmine-headless-webkit`.
 It's easier to list the parts that aren't accessible:

 * `*.erb` files are not processed at all (and are actually ignored) because it's assumed the contents of those files depend on an outside source, like a Rails app.
+That integration puts testing those files squarely in the "integration testing" realm, so it's not valid to support them in a unit testing tool.
 * No CSS compilation happens, so no Sass or LESS.

+If any gems have `vendor/assets/javascripts` in their list of files, such as `jquery-rails`, those are put in the asset path along with the paths you define in `src_dir`:

+{% highlight yaml %}
+src_dir:
+  - app/assets/javascripts
+  - vendor/assets/javascripts
+{% endhighlight %}

+_Technically, `spec_dir` is in your asset path, too, but Jasmine's typical behavior of including `helpers` before `spec_dir` should give you all the include power you need for defining specs._

+In order for Sprockets support to work as intended, you should define your `src_paths` and `spec_paths` as such:

+{% highlight yaml %}
+src_paths:
+  - "**/*.*"
+spec_paths:
+  - "**/*[Ss]pec.*"
+{% endhighlight %}

+This will include everything that Sprockets understanda in all your `src_dir` and `spec_dir` paths.
+At that point, use Sprockets `require` statements to define the include order of your files.
+Using the `--list` option on the command line to list the load order of files, combined with the `--runner-out` option to write HTML runner files to a place where the browser can easily get to them, is very helpful when moving to a Sprockets-managed project.

+JavaScript Templates are supported too, including [haml-sprockets](https://github.com/dharanasoft/haml-sprockets).
+Use them as you would any other
+JavaScript file, and ensure the load order is right, and the necessary code in the JST namespace will be created.

+Since any gem with `vendor/assets/javascripts` is usable, that means Jasmine-specific gems are possible now. [jasmine-spec-extras](https://github.com/johnbintz/jasmine-spec-extras) is the first such gem, which provides `jasmine-jquery`, `sinon`, and any other useful Jasmine helpers, vendored into the gem so you can easily include them into your project without having to manually manage them yourself:

+{% highlight coffeescript %}
+#= require sinon
+#= require backbone

+describe "Spy thing", ->
+  it 'should fire a callback', ->
+    collection = new Backbone.Collection()
+    spy = sinon.spy()
+    collection.bind('reset', spy)
+    collection.reset()
+{% endhighlight %}

 If you have to use ERB to inject information into the JavaScript or CoffeeScript files in your project, I recommend that you move those injections to a file that is included separately from the code, or include them in `application.*.erb` like this: